 “Really?” the actor said.

 He doesn’t look particularly shocked or disappointed.
 His look is the look of someone who believes he has figured you out, and I know that this will be the scrap that defines who I am to him.
 I wonder what to say, how to explain.
 That night in college a group of us had gone out together, all of us friends since grade school.
 We were celebrating.
 Anna had been dating Parker for five years and they’d finally gotten engaged.
-None of us liked Parker; we all knew he was unfaithful to Anna, but whenever we’d tried to tell her she didn’t want to hear it, so we eventually stopped bringing it up.
+None of us liked Parker; we all knew he cheated on Anna, but whenever we’d tried to tell her she didn’t want to hear it, so we eventually stopped bringing it up.
 That night, though, I hardly noticed either of them, because there was Austin.
 Austin was a year younger than the rest of us and I’d always seen him around, but I’d never talked to him before.
-He’d always been one of those people on the periphery: attractive in a friend-of-your-younger-brother’s sort of way, but ultimately forgettable.
-By virtue of being the only two single people in the group that night we were sort of thrust together, and after a while he began to develop the kind of shimmer that illuminates and amplifies the people you really like.
+He’d always been one of those guys on the periphery: attractive in a friend-of-your-younger-brother’s sort of way.
+By virtue of being the only two single people in the group that night we were sort of thrust together, and after a while he developed the kind of shimmer that amplifies the people you like.
 At a local dive bar, all sticky tables and neon beer signs, we played darts and talked and drank.
-Parker came over at random intervals and loudly interrupted us, or put his arms around both of us and pushed us together to try and make us kiss.
+Parker came over at random intervals and interrupted us, or put his arms around both of us and pushed us together to try and make us kiss.
 We never did kiss, though.
-We talked and had fun and drowned our excitement in tequila.
-So much tequila that the late night hours began to turn to blackness.
-I remember stopping on the way back to the apartment to sit on a bench and rest.
+We talked and laughed and drowned our excitement in tequila.
+So much tequila that the late night hours turned to blackness.
+I remember stopping on the way back to the apartment to sit on a bench.
 Almost walking in front of a car.
 Austin holding my hand.
 Climbing a set of stairs.
 Drinking a glass of water.
 Eventually I woke up in a room that was blackout dark, and someone was kissing me.
 I was on my back on a hard surface I assumed was the floor, and I could hear other people in the room snoring.
-My head pounded and my stomach churned and I was desperately thirsty, but Austin was kissing me and it was marvelous.
+My head pounded and my stomach churned and I was desperately thirsty, but Austin was kissing me.
+Good, fun, perfect Austin.
+This had to be the beginning of something.
 I kissed him back.
 He reached up my skirt and unzipped his pants and then he was inside me, and I felt everything at once.
 The heat and the pressure.
 The transgression of doing it in a room full of our sleeping friends, slow and quiet and intense as death.
 I tried not to breathe.
-He kissed me as I came, and I thought “this one is a keeper.”
+He kissed me as I came, and I thought “this is the real thing.”

 Then his lips next to my ear whispered “promise you won’t tell Anna.”